usecakework/docs/docs/reference/cli/usage.md

 ```

 ### ```cakework task logs```
 Get logs for a specific Task.
-Task logs shows information about all of the Requests to the Task.
+Task logs shows information about all of the Runs to the Task.

 ```
 cakework task logs [flags] <project> <task>